ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 ![](images/ies-cluster-connection.png)

-Download certificate and Java truststore files, and then generate API key.
+Download certificate and Java truststore files, and the generated API key.
 A key can apply to all groups or being specific to a group.

-To leverage the api key the code needs to set the followinf properties:
+To leverage the api key the code needs to set the following properties:
 ```java
 properties.put(CommonClientConfigs.SECURITY_PROTOCOL_CONFIG, "SASL_SSL");
 properties.put(SaslConfigs.SASL_MECHANISM, "PLAIN");